Rolex Series Event, Star Studded Field, Birdie Scorers Course and a Roof Top Tee Box.

 In general, you need to take advantage of the par fives because there are a lot of birdie and eagle chances.
 Par at those and you’re basically dropping a shot if not two.

 “I think it’s one of those courses, especially last year, where you can make ten or 12 birdies in a round.
 But saying that, you can also easily make bogeys with a couple of really tough holes out there, including a tough finish on 17 and 18.

 “If you nail your driver, though, you give yourself so many good birdie chances.
 There are some reachable par fives with some good eagle chances so it’s definitely a place where you can really get on a roll if you’re hitting it well.”

-As to be expected for this destination we are set for predominantly good golfing weather, it is currently forecast for nothing other than gorgeous sunshine and a gentle breeze, there is nothing this week that will dramatically affect the outcome of this tournament or that you should even think of weighting in when making your selections.
+As to be expected for this destination we are set for fantastic golfing weather, it is currently forecast for nothing other than gorgeous sunshine and a gentle breeze, there is nothing this week that will dramatically affect the outcome of this tournament or that you should even think of weighting in when making your selections.

 Key Stats and Strategy

 Good Driving stats - Ball doesn't necessarily need to be in the fairway but certainly needs to be in play.
 Distance off the tee here can be a huge advantage in creating loads of birdie chances.

 Rather than look at greens in regulation, proximity to hole is more important - Hitting the wrong area on the green will certainly take birdie out the equation but could also bring in the dreaded 3 whack.